workingDog/OWMCall/README.md

-# SwiftUI OpenWeather Current Weather Data API library
+# Swift OpenWeather Current Weather Data API library

 **OWMCall** is a small Swift library to connect to the [OpenWeather Current Weather Data API](https://openweathermap.org/api#current) and retrieve the chosen weather data.
-Made easy to use with SwiftUI.
+Made easy to use with **SwiftUI**.

 Provides for current data through a single function call.